The distributed, open source, SQL database

 good choice for you?

-Enterprises and startups often use CrateDB to power real-time machine data monitoring and analytics dashboards.
+Enterprises and startups often use CrateDB to power real-time data monitoring and analytics.
 However, CrateDB is a good choice for any application if you require:

 On the other hand, CrateDB may not be a good choice if you require: